in-toto/witness/docs/witness_verify.md

   -a, --attestations strings   Attestation files to test against the policy -h, --help                   help for verify
-  -p, --policy string          Path to the policy to verify -k, --publickey string       Path to the policy signer's public key -r, --rekor-server string    Rekor server to fetch attestations from
+  -p, --policy string          Path to the policy to verify
+      --policy-ca strings      Paths to CA certificates to use for verifying the policy -k, --publickey string       Path to the policy signer's public key -r, --rekor-server string    Rekor server to fetch attestations from
 ```